gndpwnd/archive-frontend/content/posts/Signs You are a Plugged in beta male.md

 ---
-title: "Signs You are a Plugged in beta male"
+title: "Signs You Are A Plugged In Beta Male"
 date: "2022-07-03"
 description: "rc lecture"
 tags: [